harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/github-triggers.md

 You can specify a trigger that says: If a reviewer includes a specific keyword in a pull-request review comment, run the pipeline and scan the repo.

-This type of trigger is useful when a pipeline execution fails for reasons other than [Fail on Severity](/docs/security-testing-orchestration/get-started/key-concepts/fail-pipelines-by-severity/).
+This type of trigger is useful when a pipeline execution fails for reasons other than the [failure criteria](#set-up-the-failure-criteria) you specified for the pipeline.
 If the STO scan doesn't finish in the original execution, a reviewer can add a review comment with a keyword such as `RERUN_STO_PIPELINE`.

 <!-- details>